Please note, as at Monday 18/10/21 this page is in the process of being updated and should be finalised by tomorrow, 19/10/21.

 Preventing Workplace Bullying

-The Productivity Commission estimating the total cost of workplace bullying in Australia at between $6 billion and $36 billion annually.
+The Productivity Commission19 estimates the total cost of workplace bullying in Australia at between $22 billion and $47.4 billion annually.
 Incidences of workplace bullying have risen dramatically in recent times affecting many industries.
-In Australia, it is estimated that 5 – 7% of employees have experienced recent workplace bullying (i.e., within a 6 month timeframe); a further 40% report having experienced workplace bullying earlier in their career.
+In Australia, it was found that 9.7% of employees, and in a specific work sector of NSW public school teachers 20%, have experienced recent workplace bullying (i.e., within a 6 month timeframe); a further 40% report having experienced workplace bullying earlier in their career.
 (Centre for Health Initiatives, University of Wollongong, 30 May 2014).

 Evidence shows the detrimental health effects of bullying, not only on the victim, but also on those who are witnesses to the behaviours, or who have a close relationship to the victim.
 There is also a direct cost to the community in terms of increased workers compensation and related medical treatments.